Whether you're going by plane, train or automobile, follow these tips to keep you and your loved ones safe.

 While staying home is the best — and most certain — way to keep you and your family safe this holiday season, traveling isn’t impossible — although it comes with a risk.
 As Dr. Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases, told The New York Times, "There is no right or wrong answer.
 It’s about the relative risk you’re willing to take."

-In 2020, safety should, of course, be a priority in decision-making, but "sometimes our public health recommendations don’t reflect the complex reality of people’s lives,” as Julia Marcus, an infectious disease epidemiologist at Harvard Medical School, puts it in the same article.
+With rising rates of the Omicron variant, safety should, of course, be a priority in decision-making, but "sometimes our public health recommendations don’t reflect the complex reality of people’s lives,” as Julia Marcus, an infectious disease epidemiologist at Harvard Medical School, puts it in the same article.

+With so many questions around vaccination, booster shots and variant resistance, being vaccinated isn't the only necessary step to preventing possible infection.
 To mitigate risks, Marcus recommends a "combination of testing before travel, mitigating risk during travel and then trying to keep some distance, wearing masks at least a few days after arriving."

-So, if you must travel, here are some tips on how to do so safely and minimize the risk of COVID-19 transmission to your family and the families of everyone else you come in contact with while traveling.
+If you're traveling this year and already vaccinated, here are some tips on how to do so safely and minimize the risk of COVID-19 transmission to your family and the families of everyone else you come in contact with while traveling.

 If You're Planning to Travel: